Jolaboy/C-Sharp-Projects/README.md

 * License

 ## About the Repository
-This hub features C# solutions ranging from simple Console Applications to ASP.NET Core web projects.
+This hub features C# solutions ranging from simple Console Applications to ASP.NET Core, React, HTML, CSS and JavaScript web application projects.
 Every project is fully self-contained in its own directory, making it easy to navigate and explore.

 ### Key Focus Areas: